Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 After months of fruitless negotiations, Maria filed for arbitration with the Better Business Bureau’s California Arbitration Program in January 2023, seeking a full refund of her $12,500 plus $3,000 in related electrical repairs.

 The arbitration hearing was scheduled for March 15, 2023, held at a conference room in San Pedro, barely a mile from Maria’s home.
 Representing herself, Maria was armed with detailed billing records, repair receipts, and a thorough timeline of SunBright’s failed attempts to resolve the problem.
-SunBright was represented by their legal counsel, Daniel Harper, who argued that Maria had failed to maintain the system properly and that the warranty terms excluded inverter replacement after one year.
+SunBright was represented by their legal counsel, the claimant, who argued that Maria had failed to maintain the system properly and that the warranty terms excluded inverter replacement after one year.

 SunBright complied promptly, and Maria used the refund to purchase a new, reliable solar system from a different provider.
 While the arbitration spared her from a protracted court battle, Maria’s story quickly spread through local consumer forums, becoming a cautionary tale for San Pedro residents wary of flashy sales pitches from green energy startups.